 - Talk with your attorney about a rental car.
 Insurance may cover the cost of a rental vehicle while your car is being repaired.
 Your attorney can help with that.

-Do You Need an Attorney To Help with a Property Damage Claim?
+Do I Need an Attorney To Handle My Property Damage Claim?

 If no one was injured in your accident and your vehicle had some minor damage, you can probably handle the property damage claim on your own.
 However, if you or others in your car were injured, you should speak with an attorney about the best way to move forward.